preetusingh/LinuxProgramming/README.md

 This repository includes the following below mentioned program:

-1. Design and implementation of a Job Processing application as per the below mentioned diagram
+1. Design and implementation of a Job Processing application